Jess and Louie’s Birth Story

 Eventually Shanay and the midwives left and Andy and Louie drifted off.
 I was unable to sleep, so lay there in bed, messaging my friends, with my precious little bundle asleep on my chest, I was too scared to move him anywhere else and so he stayed there all night as I dozed in and out of a very light sleep.

 To this day I feel ecstatic when I think about my birth.
-It was hands down the coolest thing I have ever done and I feel so grateful to the community of women who have given birth before me and have shared their stories and wisdom in books and online, so that women like myself can have a positive birth experience.
+It was hands down the coolest thing I have ever done and I feel so grateful to the community of birthers who did this before me and have shared their stories and wisdom in books and online, so that people like myself can have a positive birth experience.
 Birth doesn’t have to be traumatic or scary, and I implore anyone who has made it to the end of these ramblings and hopes that they too can have an ecstatic birth – either at home, in a birthing centre or in a hospital – to explore their options, do lots of reading and birth prep and most importantly, believe in your body, it was made to do this!
-Before doctors, before hospitals, before books and blogs and documentaries, women have birthed.
+Before doctors, before hospitals, before books and blogs and documentaries, people have birthed.